 When you click on Ping and Traceroute tools you are asked to enter a Target Hostname or IPv4 Address before pressing Do Ping to run a ping scan.
 You are then shown a table of the results detailing Ping #, Responding IPv4, Time (ms), TTL and Status.
 You can then right-click on the results to print or save a copy.

 There is also a graphical ping tool included that displays a graph of ping scan results.
 You can configure what information will be shown by entering the Delay Between Pings, Response Timeout, and Max Hop Count.
 The graph then shows you Ping RTT and Missing Replies.

 Netscantools Basic is one of the most versatile alternatives to PingPlotter on this list.
-If you’d like to download NetScanTools Basic for Windows then you can do so for free through this link here.
+If you’d like to download NetScanTools Basic for Windows then you can do so for free.

 SmokePing is an open source ping and latency measurement tool that has proven popular amongst network administrators.
 SmokePing has live latency charts to tell you how the network is performing.
 Setting up this tool is incredibly easy and you can use it to schedule pings at certain time intervals so that your network is monitored when you want.

 When the system detects unusually high latency you are sent an alert.
 Alerts are triggered with thresholds so that you only receive notifications when you need to take action.
 However, if you want to monitor performance more closely there are lots of visualization options to support you.
 For example, you can generate graphs to view ping scans and the effect of performance issues like packet loss.

 SmokePing is an ideal choice for organizations looking for a free latency measurement tool on Linux and BSD.
 You can download SmokePing here.